MDK: Plot

 Another year passes without Hawkins making a breakthrough until he notices streams of energy moving through the Solar System towards Earth.
-He sends a warning down to Earth (along with some of Max's oranges), but is ignored.
+He sends a warning down to Earth (along with some of Max's oranges), but it is ignored.
 Upon reaching Earth, the streams disgorge gigantic "Minecrawlers", city-sized vehicles designed to strip mine the natural resources from a planet, crushing anything and everything in their path.
-The aliens, known as "Streamriders", and under the command of Gunter Glut, easily demolish all Earth's military forces, and so Hawkins decides to take action to save the planet.
+The aliens, known as "Streamriders", and under the command of Gunter Glut, easily demolish all of Earth's military forces, and so Hawkins decides to take action to save the planet.
 Hawkins reasons the only way to fight the aliens is with his newly invented "Coil Suit", but due to his advancing years and Max's extra pair of legs, Kurt is the only one who can wear it, and, thus, becomes the very reluctant hero.

 As such, Kurt is dispatched on "Mission: Deliver Kindness".
 This involves Kurt entering the Minecrawlers from above, and destroying them from the inside-out, shooting his way through to the pilot, whom he then kills, before being extracted back to the Jim Dandy.
 Kurt fights his way through a number of Minecrawlers, destroying them one by one, until he reaches the Crawler piloted by Gunter Glut himself.
 Kurt destroys the final Minecrawler, but Glut captures Max, and escapes into an energy stream leading to his base ship.
 Kurt gives chase and frees Max, who tricks Glut into eating him.
 Max then kills Glut by exploding him from within.
 The two then escape and destroy Glut's ship.
 The ending sequence is a monochrome mix of a French music video ("Non Non Rien N'a Changé" by Billy Ze Kick) and clips from the MDK promotional video.